paciorek/future-kubernetes/README.md

 Instructions for setting up and using a Kubernetes cluster for running R in parallel using the future package.
 A primary use of this would be to run R in parallel across multiple virtual machines in the cloud.
 Kubernetes provides the infrastructure to set things up so that the master R process and all the R workers are running and able to communicate with each other.

-[FULLY DRAFTED, BUT STILL SOMEWHAT UNDER CONSTRUCTION]

-At the moment, the instructions make use of Google Kubernetes Engine, but apart from the step of starting the cluster, I expect the other instructions to work on other cloud provider's Kubernetes platforms.
+At the moment, the instructions make use of Google Kubernetes Engine, but apart from the initial step of starting the cluster, I expect the other steps to work on other cloud provider's Kubernetes platforms.

 The future package provides for parallel computation in R on one or more machines.